bcollin/perimeter-d7/README.txt

 * It is possible to lock yourself out of your website by using this module.
-If that happens, use a (remote) database manager to get into the database, go to table 'blocked_ips' and remove the records that contain your computer's IP address.
+If that happens, use a (remote) database manager to get into the database, go to the table 'blocked_ips' and remove the records that contain your computer's IP address.

 * If you need to unblock someone else, go to